bioinfodlsu/regulated-cell-death-playground/README.md

    renv::restore()
    ```

-1. Go to the `analysis` folder.
-Open R and install the necessary dependencies by running:
+1. Open R inside the `analysis` folder, and install the necessary dependencies by running:

    ```
    renv::restore()